Eurydia/notes-on-clean-programming-language/docs/the-stdenv-module/stdchar.md

 **Behavior**

-It returns true if `a` is a space character.
+Returns true if `a` is a whitespace character.

 Space characters include: